daniel03c1/NAS_VAD/README.md

 # 2. How to train model

 1. you need a synthesized spectrogram and label to train a model. you should prepare TRAIN, VALID, TEST folder.
 And place [1, 201, n_frames] shaped spectrogram  "\*_spec.npy" .
-And corresponding framewise label "\*.npy" in same folder. (you can refer synthesize_audio.py to synthesize audio)
+And place corresponding framewise label "\*.npy" in same folder. (you can refer synthesize_audio.py to synthesize audio)

 2. you should change the path of train and validation folder by changing CV_TRAIN, TIMIT_TRAIN at trainer.py (format should be 'Train_path,Valid_path')